chkwon/TSPDrone.jl/README.md

 julia> TSPDrone.test_RL()
 ```
 which should not generate errors.
-If it does not work properly, check if you are connected with a proper Python installation.
+If it does not work properly, check if your Julia is connected with a proper Python installation.
 For example:
 ```
 julia> using PyCall